lukflug/PanelStudio/README.md

 		gui=new ClickGUI(guiInterface,null);
 		// Populate the ClickGUI with modules and settings for (CoolCategory category: categories) {
-			DraggableContainer panel=new DraggableContainer(category.name,null,theme.getPanelRenderer(),new SimpleToggleable(false),new SettingsAnimation(CoolSettings.animationSpeed),new Point(x,y),width); // <-- Width and default position of the panels needs to be defined
+			DraggableContainer panel=new DraggableContainer(category.name,null,theme.getPanelRenderer(),new SimpleToggleable(false),new SettingsAnimation(CoolSettings.animationSpeed),null,new Point(x,y),width); // <-- Width and default position of the panels needs to be defined
 			gui.addComponent(panel);
 			for (CoolModule module: category) {
-				CollapsibleContainer container=new ToggleableContainer(module.name,theme.getContainerRenderer(),new SimpleToggleable(false),new SettingsAnimation(CoolSettings.animationSpeed),module); // <-- It is recommended that the module-class implements Toggleable
+				CollapsibleContainer container=new CollapsibleContainer(module.name,null,theme.getContainerRenderer(),new SimpleToggleable(false),new SettingsAnimation(CoolSettings.animationSpeed),module); // <-- It is recommended that the module-class implements Toggleable
 				panel.addComponent(container);
 				for (CoolSetting setting: module) {
 					if (setting instanceof Toggleable) container.addComponent(new BooleanComponent(setting.name,null,theme.getComponentRenderer(),(Toggleable)setting));